 Net Metering and How It Affects Costs

-Lower Electricity Bills: On a sunny afternoon, when your panels are really working, you might make more energy than you use.
+Lower Electricity Bills: On a sunny afternoon, when your panels are really working hard, you might make more energy than you use.
 That extra power is put to good use.
 It gets sent back to the grid, and you earn credits for it.
 Then later, when the sun’s down or it’s cloudy, you can use those credits to help cover what you pull from the grid.
 End result?
 Smaller bills and one less thing to stress about.

-Metering Charges: To track how much energy you’re sending and receiving, your utility might need to install a special net meter.
+Metering Charges: To track exactly how much energy you’re sending and receiving, your utility might need to install a special net meter.
 Sometimes that comes with a one-time fee—kind of like paying for the scoreboard before the game starts.

 Step-By-Step Process for Applying for PTO